Study Compares Cost and Environmental Impact of Single-Use and Reusable Cystoscopes

 The purchase price of a disposable cystoscope can vary based on the case volume and contract terms of the healthcare facility, the authors noted.

-The cost to reprocess a reusable cystoscope was accessed using a method known as micro-costing, a more accurate method of resource-use assessment in economic analyses of surgical interventions.
+The cost to reprocess a reusable cystoscope was assessed using a method known as micro-costing, a more accurate method of resource-use assessment in economic analyses of surgical interventions.

 Variables associated with this micro-costing analysis included: